 “(4) “Eligible employee” means:

-“(A) An individual who was employed to work at a covered establishment or for a contractor, and who ceased working at the covered establishment or for the contractor for reasons other than voluntary resignation or termination for good cause or misconduct, and
+“(A) An individual who was employed to work at a covered establishment or for a contractor, and who ceased working at the covered establishment or for the contractor for reasons other than voluntary resignation or termination for cause t, and

 (i) If the individual was a hotel worker, the individual’s last date of

-employment for the employer was on or after December 1, 2019;
+employment for the employer was between December 1, 2019 and the last day of the public health emergency declared by Mayor’s Order in response to the COVID-19 pandemic;

-(ii) If the individual was not a hotel worker, the individual’s last date of employment for the contractor or employer was on or after March 1, 2020; but
+(ii) If the individual was not a hotel worker, the individual’s last date of employment for the contractor or employer was between March 1, 2020 and the last day of the public health emergency declared by Mayor’s Order in response to the COVID-19 pandemic; but

-“(B) Does not include individuals employed in an executive, administrative, or professional
+“(B) Does not include an individual:

+“(i) Employed in an executive, administrative, or professional

-capacity as defined by the Secretary of Labor under § 13(a)(1) of the Fair Labor Standards Act (29 U.S.C. § 213(a)(1)).
+capacity as defined by the Secretary of Labor under § 13(a)(1) of the Fair Labor Standards Act of 1938, as amended, (29 U.S.C. § 213(a)(1));

+“(ii) Who received severance from the individual’s employer or contractor when the individual’s employment ceased and whose employer or contractor has written, verifiable proof of the severance; or

+“(iii) Whose employer or contractor could have terminated the individual for demonstrable just cause when the individual previously worked for the employer or contractor.

 “(5) “Employer” means any entity, including but not limited to, a for-profit or nonprofit firm, partnership, proprietorship, sole proprietorship, or limited liability company, association, or corporation, or any receiver or trustee of an entity, including the legal representative of a deceased individual or receiver or trustee of an individual, who directly or indirectly or through an agent or any other person, including through the services of a temporary services or staffing agency or similar entity: